Goumi Infant Apparel Update | Shark Tank Season 11

 • Shark: Kevin O’Leary

-Linsey Fuller and Lili Yeo met at a Chinese preschool over eight years ago.
-Both moms marveled at the fact that baby booties and mittens (to keep them from scratching themselves, as baby nails are quite sharp) never stayed on!
-Babies can wriggle out of them easily, leaving them with scratches on their faces, ankles, and legs.
+Founders of Goumi, Linsey Fuller and Lili Yeo, met at a Chinese preschool over eight years ago.
+Both moms marveled at the fact that baby booties and mittens never stayed on!

 We earn a commission if you make a purchase, at no additional cost to you.